Quench your thirst for the "water of life" at some of Scotland's most remote distilleries.

 Over in the Orkney archipelago you'll find Highland Park Distillery, the northernmost distillery in Scotland.
 Located in the colorful coastal town of Kirkwall, its artisanal single malt is made with aromatic peat hand cut in Hobbister Moor a few miles away.
 The nearby Scapa Distillery also produces a surprisingly smooth single malt with a hint of honey.

-Do your own taste test of Irish and Scotch whiskies when Seabourn Ovation and Seabourn Venture explore the British Isles throughout 2022 and 2023.
-Seabourn's "An Islay Distillery" shore excursion, available on sailings calling at Port Ellen, Isle of Islay, is a wonderful way to learn firsthand about the manufacturing process of these unique spirits and enjoy a dram while visiting these remote islands.
+Do your own taste test of Irish and Scotch whiskies on a Seabourn ultra-luxury cruise to the region to learn firsthand about the manufacturing process of these unique spirits and enjoy a dram while visiting these remote islands.

 Consider these upcoming voyages: